-This view displays detailed information about a specific commit, such as:
+This view displays detailed information about a specific commit to a repository, such as:

 Components of the Commit Details view

 The top left of the Commit Details view displays the hash of the commit and the parent hash.
-On the right, you can choose to browse the repository at a given point in time, or copy the full hash of the commit.
+On the right, you can choose to browse the repository or copy the full hash of the commit.

-You can use this information to perform tasks such as copying the full SHA of a commit or navigating to the parent commit.
+You can use this information to perform tasks such as copying the full hash of a commit or browsing to the parent commit.

-- The account that submitted the commit (if different than the author)
+- The account that submitted the commit (if different from the author).

-- The date at which the commit was committed to the repository
+- The date of a commit to the repository.

 To learn which files were affected and what was changed, see the Files Changed section.

-In this section, you can quickly see the number of files changed in the commit, along with a list of those files.
-The right side of this section displays a graphical representation of the changes to file contents:
+In this section you can see the number of files that changed in the commit, along with a list of those files.
+The right side of this section displays a graphical representation of the changes made to the files: